Efficiency and complexity of price competition among single-product vendors

-In this work, we have posed and answered a long list of questions about price competition games.
-Of course, our work reveals a lot more open problems.
-We mention a few here.
-First, observe that we have made no particular attempt to optimize the running time of our algorithms.
+From the algorithmic point of view, observe that we have made no particular attempt to optimize the running time of our algorithms.
 We believe that there is much room for improvement on the running time of \texttt{CandidatePrice} and \texttt{Enumerate}.
 In particular, it would be interesting to come up with FPT algorithms (see Downey and Fellows~\cite{DF99}) for {\sc PriceCompetition} with respect to different parameters.
 Second, in spite of our inapproximability result (Theorem \ref{thm:subsidies-apx}), we believe that it is important to design polynomial-time approximation algorithms for {\sc MinSubsidies}.
 For example, is there a logarithmic approximation algorithm?
 What about additive approximations using an amount of subsidies that exceeds the minimum by at most $\rho \cdot\SW^*$ for some small $\rho>0$?

 Another set of open problems comes from introducing constraints to price competition games such as supply limitations.
 For example, consider additional input parameters that indicate the maximum volume of buyers each vendor can support.
 We believe that this subtle difference in the definition makes the setting even richer from the computational point of view.
 Another question concerns mixed equilibria.
 Do such equilibria always exist?
 Observe that the strategy spaces of vendors have infinite size in this case.
 Can they be computed efficiently?
 What is their price of anarchy?
 What about generalizations of our model that include uncertainty for buyer valuations?
 It is our firm belief that these questions deserve investigation.